How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 Plant sterols and stanols — the strongest evidence

 2g/day with meals produces consistent 8–10% LDL reductions.
-Plant sterols have an FDA-authorized health claim and are among the few supplements that major cardiovascular guidelines specifically acknowledge as evidence-supported adjuncts.
+FDA-authorized health claim.
+One of the few supplements that major cardiovascular guidelines specifically acknowledge as evidence-supported.
 Read our full plant sterols guide →

 Psyllium fiber — consistent, modest effect

-Psyllium husk at 10g/day produces LDL reductions of approximately 5–7% based on multiple meta-analyses.
-Inexpensive, safe, and well-tolerated when taken with adequate water.
-Take 1–2 hours away from other medications to avoid absorption interference.
+10g/day produces LDL reductions of approximately 5–7%.
+Inexpensive, safe, well-tolerated when taken with adequate water.
+Take 1–2 hours away from other medications.
+Read our full psyllium guide →

 Red yeast rice — the complicated one